DilanCF/CMSC412_notes/lecture/Lecture13.md

 In all these decisions, many factors (affinity, etc.)

-A priori: set strcut thta the balancing of the load is done
+A priori: set struct that the balancing of the load is done

 Permit migration of a task form one processor (ready q) to another
 * Pull or push